-Say hello to smooth and nourished hair with a bar formulated with coconut oil and cocoa butter.
-This shampoo bar from Ethique, a vegan, plastic-free, and carbon-neutral brand, is suitable for most hair types and is easily one of the best on the market.
+This bar formulated with coconut oil and cocoa butter promises smooth and nourished hair—and, delivers.
+It's from Ethique, a vegan, plastic-free, and carbon-neutral brand, is suitable for most hair types, and is easily one of the best on the market.

 Just one shampoo bar is the equivalent of three bottles of liquid shampoo